Jonathan Brewster (colonist)

-Elder Jonathan Brewster (August 12, 1593 – August 7, 1659) was an early American settler, the son and eldest child of elder William Brewster and his wife, Mary.
+Jonathan Brewster (August 12, 1593 – August 7, 1659) was an early American settler, the son and eldest child of elder William Brewster and his wife, Mary.
 Brewster had two younger sisters, Patience and Fear, and two younger brothers, Love and Wrestling along with an unnamed brother who died young.

 Life

 Brewster was born in Scrooby, Nottinghamshire, on August 12, 1593.
 In around 1610, he accompanied his family to Leiden in Holland, where he married his first wife.
 Brewster did not join his family on the Mayflower in 1620, however.
 He stayed behind in Leiden instead with his wife, who died soon after, and their infant son, who also died.
 Brewster would have been 27 at the time.
 Brewster came to America on the ship Fortune in 1621.

-On April 10, 1624 in Plymouth, Brewster married Lucretia Oldham, the daughter of William Oldham and Phillipa Sowter; her brother was Captain John Oldham, whose slaying led to the Pequot Indian war.
+On April 10, 1624, in Plymouth, Brewster married Lucretia Oldham, the daughter of William Oldham and Phillipa Sowter; her brother was Captain John Oldham, whose slaying led to the Pequot Indian war.
 Brewster and Oldham had eight children.

+From 1652 to 1658 he put considerable effort into searching for the philosopher's stone.

-Brewster died on August 7, 1659 in New London, Connecticut, at the age of 65.
+Brewster died on August 7, 1659, in New London, Connecticut, at the age of 65.
 He was buried in Brewster's Plain, Norwich, Connecticut.